Spontaneous Combustion #1

 Spontaneous Combustion #15

 This is the issue I am the most proud of.
 It came together so perfectly that I could not have asked for anything more.
 The zine grew in size and quality and it was time to get it printed at a real press (at the same place that printed the Chicago Reader).
 I think the team of the two Daves (Light and Dark), my sister, and me were a perfect fit and the issues we worked on together are my favorites.
 This was the thickest issue too.
-Cover art by and huge interview with Mark Fischer and the crew of Skin Graft Records, who at the time were putting out some pretty damn good records.
+Cover art by and huge interview with Mark Fischer and the crew of Skin Graft Records, who at the time were putting out some really good records.
 This also featured Dazzling Killmen, Don Caballero, Wreck, Engines of Aggression, and Mercury Players.
 On top of that there was the return of the clown story, Diane’s tour diary, and lots more.

 Spontaneous Combustion #16

 The only issue to have a two-color cover.
 I went all out on this issue.
-Printing an extra thousand copies made the per issue cost nearly half than doing only 1000 so I went for it, which also meant lowering the cover price back to a buck.
+Printing an extra thousand copies made the per issue cost nearly half of doing only 1000 so I went for it, which also meant lowering the cover price back to a buck.
 Despite the good sales on this issue I still have a bunch left and I’m still giving away free copies!
 This issue brought Alison Hofer and Bill Dozer to the writing Staff.
 This was the first to feature columns ala MRR.
 My sister really contributed a lot to this issue as well.
 This featured D.I., Dolomite, Karl Hendricks Trio, Man or Astroman?, Oblivians, Superconducter, and a ton of pictures of the first Skin Graft Irritational.
 On top of all that, there’s a contract rider reprinted (I still don’t know who the band was, Diane wouldn’t tell me!), Bob and Thor’s overseas journal (part one), The Shitter’s Guide to Europe by Tim Cronin, and about a million reviews.

 Spontaneous Combustion #17